mnms/docs/docs/install-fbctl.md

 Log messages of FBCTL will be saved in '$FBPATH/logs/fb-roate.log'.

-Its max-file-size is 1GiB and **rolling update** will be done in case of exceed of size limit.
+Its max-file-size is 1GiB and **rolling update** will be done in case of exceeding of size limit.

 # 2. Deploy LightningDB